nik786/kube-learn/aws-02.md

+Scenario: Your application relies heavily on AWS Lambda functions for processing incoming requests.
+Recently, you've observed a significant increase in execution times and occasional timeouts.
+How would you optimize the performance of Lambda functions to mitigate these issues?

 | **Optimization Area**               | **Actions & Considerations**                                                                                                                                               |
 |-------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | **Function Configuration Optimization** | - Increase allocated memory to provide more CPU power and reduce execution times.                                                                                           |